"The school has been recognised for its effective careers guidance and support with a national award."

 Talking Futures: a parents’ and carers’ toolkit for career conversations

-Employers and Alumni Careers Information
+Employers, Alumni and Parent Careers Information

 Through careers events, mock interview sessions, academic lectures, subject-led sessions and work experience opportunities, students have many opportunities to engage with employers.
 We draw on the expertise of employers from a wide range of sectors: private, public and voluntary and our students benefit in so many ways.
 Students develop an understanding of the workplace, of employer expectations, of the need and benefit of developing their transferable employability skills and most importantly of the breadth of opportunity available to them.
 They grow in confidence and self-belief.
 They learn more about what employers have to offer: apprenticeships, internships, scholarship programmes, and so on.
 They develop a greater understanding of what they need to do in order to pursue their chosen career.